DensityCo/cplusplus/005-resourceManagement/README.md

 # Discussion Points
 * Demonstrate the problem we are trying to solve.
 * How do python and java solve this problem.
-** Note that resource management issues exist in all languages.
+    * Note that resource management issues exist in all languages.
+* Scope
+* Deterministic resource management
+* Pass-by-value vs. pass-by-reference
 * Memory is NOT the only resource that needs to be managed.
+    * Mutexes
+    * OS resources
+    * Database connections
+* Compare with Python "with" statement
+* Why no finally is necessary
+* Order of deletion

 ## References vs. Smart Pointers vs. Raw Pointers
 * Discuss Object Ownership